Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 Explore the Cliffs of Moher

 For a small village, Doolin has a lot of things to do.
-And first thing first, while visiting the village of Doolin one absolutely must explore the Cliffs of Moher.
-One of the most visited attractions in Ireland, this place brings you closer to the notable Irish wild natural beauty.
+And first thing first, while visiting the village of Doolin you absolutely must explore the Cliffs of Moher.
+One of the most visited attractions in Ireland, this place brings you closer to the famed Irish wild natural beauty.

-Just like the Irish people, the site surprises you with its open, welcoming nature.
-On the other hand, unlike famous Irish hospitality, the Cliffs change their mood in a split second, showing their vainglorious character.
+Just like the Irish people, the site surprises with its open, welcoming nature.
+On the other hand, unlike famous Irish hospitality, the Cliffs change their mood in a split second, showing their vainglorious side.

 Hike the Cliffs of Moher Coastal Walk